spine/hem/README.md

 * [Jade](https://github.com/visionmedia/jade) - haml like syntax with optional coffeescript filter
   * to use jade templates you must include jades [runtime.js](https://github.com/visionmedia/jade/blob/master/runtime.js) as a lib in your spine projects slug.json
       "libs": ["lib/runtime.js"],

+Note: hem > 0.2 dropped support for jquery templates (.tmpl) as it is an abandoned project for quite some time

+We are looking into ways to inject custom compilers down then road.

 ###Testing